 - If using dry beans for this recipe, cook them separately.
 You would need about ¾ cup dried beans for this recipe.

-- For best results, I recommend adding salsa in this recipe.
+- For best results, I recommend adding salsa to this recipe.
 But if you're adding crushed tomatoes, add an additional 1-2 teaspoons of chili powder (or taco seasoning) to enhance the flavor.

 - This recipe can be made a day or two in advance and stays good in the fridge for 3-4 days.